 We are sensitive, intelligent whole human beings – with a great capacity to be tuned into our internal and external ‘environment’ at any moment.
 Awareness is the core of our being.
 Even if we usually notice things that confirm our beliefs, values, interests and discard things that don’t match – we still have this innate ability of a broader perception.

-By pretending not to notice, we can miss opportunities for change.
-For the right sort of leadership action, be it individually or collectively.
+By pretending not to notice, we can miss opportunities for real transformation.

 We may pretend not to notice for a multitude of reasons, usually grounded in fear and ego.
 As Gopalakrishnan highlights, “the spectra of authority and the trappings of power conspire to plug the leader’s ears” (2009:234).
 And we have seen it has disastrous consequences.
-The Oxfam scandal unfolding before us is a case in point.
+From climate change to your over-budget project, is a case in point.

-So it starts off with you asking gently...
+So, it starts off with you taking a pause, coming into the present and asking gently...

 By doing this, we are acting from a place of awareness, consciousness, not of automaticity.
 From such a place, we have more control and choice of what we do next.

-Penelope Mavor is a Consultant at Impact Italia.
+Penelope Mavor is a Senior Consultant at Impact Italia

 Gopalskrishnan, R. (2009).
 The Case of the Bonsai Manager: Lessons for Managers on Intuition, Revised Edition, New Delhi, Penguin.